For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Duration: Around 3 months

-General Assembly’s online data science bootcamp offers an intensive learning experience.
-The attendees can connect with instructors and peers in real-time through interactive classrooms.
+General Assembly’s online data science bootcamps offer an intensive learning experience.
+The attendees can connect with instructors and peers in real time through interactive classrooms.
 The course includes topics like Python, statistical modeling, decision trees, and random forests.

 However, this intermediate-level course requires prerequisites, including a strong mathematical background and familiarity with Python.